jjfroehlich/awesome-life-science-resources/contributing.md

-# Contributing to Awesome Life Science Resources
+# Contributing

-Thank you for your interest in contributing! 🎉
+Thank you! 🎉

-We welcome additions that improve and grow this curated collection of high-quality resources for life scientists.

 ## What We're Looking For

-- Content that’s relevant to the topics in this Awesome List.
+- Content that’s relevant to the topics in this Awesome List or to extend it.
 - Useful articles, frameworks, tools, or other resources.
 - Respectful discussion, thoughtful suggestions, and constructive feedback.

 ## Quick Option

-If contributing via Git feels like too much right now, you can **write me at <https://bsky.app/profile/jjfroehlich.bsky.social>** with your suggestion and I’ll consider adding it.
+If contributing via Git is too much for you, **please write me at <https://bsky.app/profile/jjfroehlich.bsky.social>** with your suggestions and I’ll consider adding it.

 ## Contribution Guidelines